NP vs. CNS: What's the Difference?

 Education and Certification

-State nursing boards generally require these advanced practice nurses to hold certifications.
+State nursing boards generally require these advanced practice nurses to hold certifications in their specialty before they apply for licensure.
 Certifications require passing exams in specialty areas after graduate training.

 NPs and CNSs must fulfill continuing education requirements to maintain their certifications.